ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 The numbers after `$` symbol are the bits that are required to store at the beginning of a certain structure, for further identification of these structures during reading (deserialization).
 :::

-### Internal Transaction Creation
+### Internal Message Creation

-Internal transactions are used to send messages between contracts.
+Internal messages are used to send messages between contracts.
 When analyzing various contract types (such as [NFTs](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/nft/nft-item.fc#L51-L56) and [Jetons](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/ft/jetton-wallet.fc#L139-L144)) that send messages where the writing of contracts is considered, the following lines of code are often used:

 ```func
 var msg = begin_cell()